Jamsies99/Assignment4/README.md

 the number represents how many mines are near you you can move one space by clicking a spot within the proximity of your player (like a king in chess) you can backtrack to retrace steps and piece together the map

+Created in p5.js

+Project will only work on a local web server, issue with gitpage deployment.